twilight-rs/twilight/README.md

 guild, and an HTTP module for creating requests using the [`http`] crate and providing models to deserialize their responses.

+### `twilight-mention`

+`twilight-mention` is a utility crate for creating display formatters for various model types that format mentions.
+For example, it can create formatters for mentioning a channel or emoji, or pinging a role or user.

 ## Examples

 ```rust,no_run